 Should You Be Drinking Water Before Bed?

 Pros

 Having a glass of water before bed might be valuable to your well-being.
-Here are the primary favorable circumstances to adding a glass of water to your nighttime habit:
+Here are the primary favorable circumstances for adding a glass of water to your nighttime habit:

+Should You Be Drinking Water Before Bed?